trimstray/nginx-admins-handbook/README.md

 Nginx has **one master process** and **one or more worker processes**.

-The main purpose of the master process is to read and evaluate configuration files, as well as maintain the worker processes.
+The main purposes of the master process is to read and evaluate configuration files, as well as maintain the worker processes (respawn when a worker dies), handle signals and notify workers.

 Master process should be started as **root** user, because this will allow Nginx to open sockets below 1024 (it needs to be able to listen on port 80 for HTTP and 443 for HTTPS).

-The worker processes do the actual processing of requests.
+The worker processes do the actual processing of requests and get commands from master process.
 These are spawned by the master process, and the user and group will as specified (unprivileged).

   > Nginx has also cache loader and cache manager processes but only if you enable caching.